lahyri/VLAD/README.md

 ## Commands

-To see all the commands available for this bot, just type the message

-    !help

-in your discord server, and it shall return all the commands and their description of usage.
+To see all the commands available for this bot, just type the command ` !help ` in your discord server, and it shall return all the commands and their description of usage.

 ## Contribuiting